 Having debt can feel overwhelming.
-If at some point that feeling becomes a reality and it seems like you won’t be able to continue to make your debt payments, then you may want to consider pursuing debt forgiveness options.
+If it seems like you won’t be able to continue to make your debt payments, then you may want to consider pursuing debt forgiveness options.

 If someone borrows money under a legal agreement to repay the money they borrowed (whether it be a fixed or determinable amount), then they have debt.
 If a debt is forgiven (aka debt forgiveness), then the debt is considered canceled and the amount that was still owed is no longer required to be paid.